-Saul was born in London in [REDACTED].
+Saul was born in London.
 At the age of three he moved from Holborn to Harpenden.
 Concerned for his wellbeing, his parents followed him there two weeks later.

 Saul’s early years were noteworthy for his ability to run fast, an obsessive interest in cricket and the early signs of the chronic snoring that was to dog his later years.